noyqdave/accounting-ledger-service/docs/practices-guide.md

-# Practices Guide: Use Case Specifications & BDD
+# Practices Guide: User Stories, BDD/TDD, Version Control and Use Case Specifications

 ## Overview
 This guide captures practices for expressing, constraining, and documenting system behavior using use case specifications, BDD scenarios, and tests.
 These practices were refined in a real project where AI-assisted development required executable intent and strong behavioral guardrails.